-The 'getAssetValueCurrent' instruction is from the set of data instructions.
+The 'getAssetInfo' instruction is from the set of data state instructions.
+It The 'getAssetValueCurrent' instruction is from the set of data instructions.
 It gets the latest asset value available in the master server.
 On success, the server would return using the data transaction mechanism.
 On failure, the server would return the 'dataFail' instruction.